 When the price of ag products drop 40% from last year and the bank doesn’t drop how much you owe that shirt collar can get a bit tight!
-I am a Farm and Ranch Real Estate salesperson that doesn’t want to see Montana ranches for sale until they make that very personal decision on their own.
+I am a Farm and Ranch Real Estate broker that doesn’t want to see Montana ranches for sale until they make that very personal decision on their own.
 Building additional revenue streams for Montana farms and ranches can help get them through the lean times.

-So, what does this have to do with building additional revenue streams for Montana Farms and Ranches?
+So, what does this have to do with building additional revenue streams for Montana farms and ranches?
 Remember, think outside the box and get your creative juices flowing.
-So let your mind go with the idea and let it take you whereever it wants to go.
-You know your business better than I do but hopefully the example will help generate some ideas for you.
+So let your mind go with the idea and let it take you wherever it wants to go.
+You know your business better than I do, but hopefully the example will help generate some ideas for you.
 So this specific example may not pertain to you but it will get you thinking outside the box and about solving the problem creatively.
-That is what we want is thoughts on building revenue streams for Montana farms and ranches!
+We want thoughts on building revenue streams for Montana farms and ranches!

 I took my keyword research software and put in Montana Hunting as a root word to see where it led me.
 Root word (popular) means you don’t think you are going to use it but want to find words like it that are not as competitive and may have more words that someone is searching for that have little competition.
-You aren’t going to go out and easily land people searching for Montana Hunting but you can with a little bit of work go out and bring people interested in one of the lesser competitive words.
+You aren’t going to go out and easily land people searching for Montana Hunting but you can with a little bit of work.
+Go out and bring people interested in one of the lesser competitive words.

 Above you will find the words I’m interested in after looking through the 600 words it gave me initially.
 I just let my mind go and looked at the whole list.

-To give some background on what you are seeing above the first column is the keyword that came from the root word.
+To give some background on what you are seeing above, the first column is the keyword that came from the root word.
 Similar words and extra words that still have decent searches and use extra words like “best”.
 That is how search engines work.
 Someone is searching for that exact term and if you have it in your content or title that is what is going to pull up.
 Thus the reason to find less competitive strings that are similar to more competitive strings like Montana Hunting.

 Advertiser competitiveness is another column I use only as a reference.
-Has nothing to do with how competitive the search term is, it is only talking about how many people are bidding to be in the sponsored ads section.
+It has nothing to do with how competitive the search term is, it is only talking about how many people are bidding to be in the sponsored ads section.
 99% have not done any keyword research they are just throwing dollars at a problem hoping it will help.
 They can be spending hundreds if not thousands of dollars with very little to show.
 Organic search results are free and with keyword research software sweat equity is King.

 Last column is the keyword competitiveness.
 This number represents how competitive it is to rank for that word in search results.
 Anything in the mid 30s and down is reasonable.
 If you find some in the teens that is like ducks on the water!
 We did’t find any of those with a quick look through but the numbers we have are very doable and if we spent more time we could find some even better numbers.

 I’ve now given the background and you always find a trend you can follow.
 I have found elk hunting with a bow.
 See the guys that don’t like guns and had closed minds left and just missed out!
 We find several search terms with bow or archery.
 Lower liability, fewer people and usually not guided.
 So that is what I would go after is archery hunts.
 There are some other terms I left in there that intrigued me.
 The use of the word “best” is a great way to get into a much less competitive search term.
 By putting “best” in front of a string you may be able to rank easier for that term if there are enough searches.
 By this example, it worked and it isn’t just the word best it could be greatest, cheapest, etc…

 So your investment is going to be the website($0-$500), keyword research software (less than $40/month and can pull the plug at any point), hosting (less than $20/month) your ideas and sweat equity.
-This is a super simplistic example and isn’t meant to guide you towards hunting.
+This is a super simplistic example and isn’t meant to guide you towards creating a hunting website for a Montana farm or ranch.
 It is merely to show you that you have an asset in land and if you think outside the box and use tools available to you at low cost, there is no limit to the ideas you can come up with to add a revenue stream that helps make your ranch or farm more profitable.
-A more profitable Montana ranch or farm is a more valuable Montana ranch or farm.
+More profitable Montana farms and ranches are more valuable.

 And since I lost a bet here is my friends website on 49ers Memoribilia